Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

-The phantom was placed within the field of view of a Medtronic O-arm CT gantry (Minnesota, USA) with the tracking and imaging probe assembly fixed with its face coupled to the surface of the phantom, pointing vertically downwards (see \autoref{fig:xct_setup_photo}).
-The needle was inserted to position its tip at 11 arbitrary locations within the volume of interest, attempting to keep the tip within \qty{20}{\milli\meter} of the imaging plane.
+The phantom was placed within the field of view of a Medtronic O-arm CT gantry (Minnesota, USA) with the tracking and imaging probe assembly fixed with its face coupled to the surface of the phantom, pointing vertically downwards.
+The needle was inserted to position its tip at 11 arbitrary locations within the volume of interest, attempting to keep the tip within 20\,mm of the imaging plane.
 At each location, 100 tracked positions were recorded, immediately before taking a volumetric CT scan of the whole setup.
 The resulting CT data were exported as DICOM files for analysis.
+A photograph of the phantom within the CT gantry is provided in the Supplementary Materials.